fbpx Skip to main content

 2. Being in an outpatient treatment program protects confidentiality.

 3. Outpatient treatment programs are sometimes very intensive.
-For example, intensive outpatient treatment provides around ten or more hours of intensive treatment per week.
+For example, intensive outpatient treatment provides around ten or more hours of intensive therapy per week.

 4. Outpatient treatment programs help patients to develop a strong and diverse social support network of other individuals in recovery.

-Inpatient treatment programs are very useful at monitoring and controlling a person’s withdrawal from drugs.
-They provide an individual with a solid foundation for their recovery program that can help them once they transition to outpatient care, but due to their time-limited nature, they only represent the first stage of recovery.
+Inpatient treatment programs are beneficial in monitoring and controlling a person’s withdrawal from drugs.
+They provide individuals with a solid foundation for their recovery program that can help them once they transition to outpatient care.
+Still, due to their time-limited nature, they only represent the first stage of recovery.
 Outpatient treatment programs are the foundation of long-term recovery.
-They provide intensive treatment, the ability to somehow continue their normal lives, flexibility, social support, and the opportunity to participate in treatment for years after their initial abstinence from alcohol.
-Nevertheless, there are more potential temptations that can result in relapse.
+They provide intensive treatment, the ability to continue their everyday lives, flexibility, social support, and the opportunity to participate in therapy for years after their initial abstinence from alcohol.
+Nevertheless, more potential temptations can result in relapse.

-Finally, inpatient treatment programs are generally equivalent to long-term outpatient treatment in terms of the quality of rehab available.
+Finally, inpatient treatment programs are generally equivalent to long-term outpatient treatment regarding the available rehab quality.
 Both types of programs at La Jolla Recovery have shown similar success rates.

-Inpatient treatment programs are often more successful at helping individuals get through the withdrawal process from drugs without relapsing, but once the individual has committed to quit alcohol and/or other drugs, they must develop an effective program of relapse prevention outside of the detox venue.
-Make an appointment at La Jolla Recovery for an assessment that helps you decide the best option.
+Inpatient treatment programs are often more successful at helping individuals get through drug withdrawal without relapsing.
+Still, once the individual has committed to quitting alcohol and other drugs, they must develop an effective relapse prevention program outside the detox venue.
+Make an appointment at La Jolla Recovery for an assessment to help you decide the best option.

 Close Menu